-New York State's Focus should be Early Diagnosis
+New York Must Focus on Early Detection and Diagnosis

 New York State Plan Overview

 The New York State Coordinating Council for Services Related to Alzheimer's Disease and Other Dementias (Council) was established in 2007 by Public Health Law § 2004-a (Chapter 58 of the Laws of 2007, Part B).
 The Council was formed to facilitate interagency planning and policy-making, review specific agency initiatives for their impact on services related to the care of persons with dementia and their families, and provide a continuing forum for concerns and discussions related to the formulation of a comprehensive state policy for Alzheimer's disease.
 The Council is charged with providing reports to the Governor and the Legislature every two years beginning in June 2009.
 The reports must set forth the Council's recommendations for state policy relating to dementia and include a review of services initiated and coordinated by public and private agencies to meet the needs of persons with Alzheimer's disease and other dementias and their families, this report provides a beginning to this review.
 New York's first state Alzheimer's plan, the Annual Report of the New York State Coordinating Council for Services Related to Alzheimer's Disease and Other Dementias in December 2009 with updated reports published every two years thereafter.
 The most recent report is entitled 2019 Report of the New York State Coordinating Council for Services Related to Alzheimer's Disease and Other Dementias.

 New York State Advocacy Day